Sam Brown (frontiersman): Ride

 On April 19, 1866, a Dakota chief, Oüiduze, reported to Brown that five days earlier he had seen moccasin tracks from what he took to be a war party heading from the James River near Jamestown, North Dakota, toward white settlements at the head of the Minnesota River.
 Brown immediately dispatched a warning to Lieutenant Colonel C. P. Adams, in command of the area's largest U.S. force at nearby Fort Abercrombie.
 He then set off himself to alert a scout encampment deep in "unfriendly" territory on the Elm River near present-day Ordway, South Dakota.

-Brown left Fort Wadsworth just as night was falling and rode the 55 mi across the dark, nearly featureless prairie in just five hours, navigating by the North Star.
-However when Brown reached the Elm River station at midnight with his warning, chief scout Joseph Rouilliard assured him that the tracks had been left by messengers dispatched by Brown's own father to call Dakota in western Minnesota to a peace council at Fort Rice.
+Brown left Fort Wadsworth just as night was falling and rode 55 mi across the dark, nearly featureless prairie in just five hours, navigating by the North Star.
+However, when Brown reached the Elm River station at midnight with his warning, chief scout Joseph Rouilliard assured him that the tracks had been left by messengers dispatched by Brown's own father to call Dakota in western Minnesota to a peace council at Fort Rice.
 Brown immediately realized that the false alarm he'd sent to Fort Abercrombie could mistakenly lead U.S. soldiers into provoking an actual war.

-Despite his exhaustion, Brown knew he had to correct his mistake.
-Nor could he wait till daylight, when a lone horseman on the prairie would be vulnerable to any hostile Native Americans.
+Despite his exhaustion, Brown knew he could not wait till daylight, when a lone horseman on the prairie would be vulnerable to any hostile Native Americans.
 Rouilliard provided a fresh horse and Brown set off to retrace his journey.
-However the sky had clouded over, covering the North Star, and he could see a storm approaching from the west.
+However, the sky had clouded over, covering the North Star, and he was eventually overtaken by a violent spring blizzard approaching from the west.
+With no visible stars or landmarks, he kept the wind at his back to stay on course.
+Twice his mount broke through ice, spilling Brown into frigid rivers.